cceh/capitularia/docs/src/vm/database.rst

 extracted from the file :file:`mss/lists/capitularia_geo.xml`.
 Unfortunately it is linked to manuscripts and not to manuscript parts.

-.. pic:: sauml -s gis
+.. minilang:: sauml -s gis
    :caption: Schema *gis*
    :align: center
    :svg-width: 100%